deckerweb/toolbar-extras/readme.txt

 You can also contribute code-wise via our [Toolbar Extras GitHub Repository](https://github.com/deckerweb/toolbar-extras) - and see where you can help.

 = Documentation and Support =
-- For documentation and tutorials go to our [Documentation](https://toolbarextras.com/).
+- For more information about features, FAQs and documentation, check out our website at [Toolbar Extras Plugin](https://toolbarextras.com/).
 - If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/toolbar-extras).
-- For more information about features, FAQs and documentation, check out our website at [Toolbar Extras Plugin](https://toolbar-extras.com/).
+- An overview about the ongoing development you'll find on our [Trello Board for the Plugin's Roadmap](https://trello.com/b/JrpjwlX4/toolbar-extras-public-roadmap)

 = Liked Toolbar Extras Plugin? =
 - Join our [Facebook Community Group](https://www.facebook.com/groups/ToolbarExtras/).